LeoDog896/gdt/README.md

 # gdt
-gdscript tools for abstract manipulation of ASTs
+gdscript tools for abstract manipulation of ASTs.

+**ALL TOOLS ARE UNSTABLE**.
+The grammer is subject to change at any time, and so are formatting tools, as of 0.x

 ## Grammar Development